4riful/xetta-recontool-installer/README.md

 # xetta-recontoll-installer
 This python script will help you to install some well known and useful recon tool.
+After using this Installer You can use those globally anywhere from your terminal where you want !!

 # Dependencies
 Go lang should be installed